 It should be no surprise that a Google-backed podcast manager will give you a wealth of information on how listeners find and consume your show.
-Once you claim your podcast, you’ll see data points such as:
+Once you claim your podcast, you’ll see podcast listener data like:

-- Clicks: Of those impressions, how many people actually clicked through to the podcast or episode page.
+Clicks: Of those impressions, clicks count the number of people who actually clicked through to the podcast or episode page.

-- Top-discovered episodes: Find out information on your top-performing episodes, which could help you choose more winning topics for future podcast episodes.
+Top-discovered episodes: Find information on your top-performing episodes—and choose more winning topics for future podcast episodes.

 Optimize your podcast for visibility

-Your podcast feed may already be on Google Podcasts, which means that you only have to claim it to access Google Podcast Manager.
+Your podcast feed may already be on Google Podcasts, which means that you only have to claim it to access Google Podcasts Manager.
 But if it’s not, adding it to Google Podcasts allows your podcast to be crawled and indexed by Google Search.
-This means that your podcast will potentially appear in people’s search results.
+Your podcast will potentially appear in people’s search results.

-Google Podcast Manager lets you know how people are finding you via the Google search engine—which keywords they’re using to find your podcasts or which keywords your podcast ranks for in the results.
-That gives you better insights into what information your target audience is looking for, and how relevant your podcast episodes for those search terms.
-This information could inform how you think about future show topics.
+Google Podcasts Manager lets you know how people are finding you via the Google search engine—which keywords they’re using to find your podcasts or which terms your podcast ranks for.
+That gives you better insights into what information your target audience is looking for and how relevant your podcast episodes are for those search terms.

 Expand your podcast reach

-The Apple podcast app and Spotify are the most popular podcast apps, with a combined 45% of the total market.
-But listing your show across multiple podcasting directories allows you to get your podcast in front of people who don’t use those services.
-You can get a lot more exposure by opting into Google Podcast Manager in addition to other directories.
+The Apple podcast app and Spotify are the most popular podcast apps, with a combined 57% of the total market.
+But listing your show across multiple podcasting directories—including Google Podcasts—allows you to get your podcast in front of people who don’t use those services.

 Meet Google’s podcast requirements